 The unexpected resignation of Sarah Bentley as Chief Executive of Thames Water on 27 June 2023 roiled the United Kingdom's water sector and the corridors of power at Whitehall.
-Confronted by rampant inflation and an historically poorly maintained network, management projected that the privately owned company would need to spend ~£2 billion more than its authorised revenue allowance in the current five-year regulatory period.1 Encumbered by persistent regulatory penalties and excessively geared, Thames was rapidly sinking deeper into financial distress.
+Confronted by rampant inflation and an historically poorly maintained network, management projected that the privately owned company would need to spend ~£2 billion more than its authorised revenue allowance in the current five-year regulatory period.1 Encumbered by persistent regulatory penalties and excessively geared.
+Thames was rapidly sinking deeper into financial distress.
 Compounding the company's woes, the prospect of crippling fines stemming from ongoing investigations of alleged environmental breaches by both the Environment Agency, and water regulator, Ofwat, posed a looming threat to the company's ability to finance its operations.

 Concerned that Thames could collapse, threatening the provision of water and sewage services to nearly a quarter of the United Kingdom's population, His Majesty's Government drew up contingency plans to place the company into the special administration regime, a form of temporary nationalisation designed to ensure continuity of essential services while new owners are sought.
-Crisis talks between Thames Water's ultimate parent company, Kemble Water Holdings Limited, Ofwat, and the British Government yielded a conditional commitment that the Group's institutional shareholders would inject £750 million of equity into the business during the current AMP7 regulatory period, ending 31 March 2025.2 Shareholders acknowledged that delivery of the company's turnaround plan would also require the provision of further equity support, indicatively sized at ~£2.5 billion, in the 2025 - 2030 regulatory period.3 Thames' shareholders noted, however, that this investment would be forthcoming only if 'appropriate regulatory supported bv arrangements'.4 understood to include an assurance that Ofwat would approve cumulative real bill increases of ~40% for the next five-year regulatory period, that it would permit Thames to makedistributions to the financing vehicle in the Kemble Group's byzantine corporate structure, and that its regulators would exercise leniency in assessing fines for environmental breaches.
+Crisis talks between Thames Water's ultimate parent company, Kemble Water Holdings Limited, Ofwat, and the British Government yielded a conditional commitment that the Group's institutional shareholders would inject £750 million of equity into the business during the current AMP7 regulatory period, ending 31 March 2025.2 Shareholders acknowledged that delivery of the company's turnaround plan would also require the provision of further equity support, indicatively sized at ~£2.5 billion, in the 2025 - 2030 regulatory period.3 Thames' shareholders noted, however, that this investment would be forthcoming only if supported by 'appropriate regulatory arrangements',4 understood to include an assurance that Ofwat would approve cumulative real bill increases of ~40% for the next five year regulatory period, that it would permit Thames to make distributions to the financing vehicle in the Kemble Group's byzantine corporate structure, and that its regulators would exercise leniency in assessing fines for environmental breaches.
 The prospect of a meaningful equity injection, and the testimony of the new Interim Chief Executives of Thames Water before a parliamentary inquiry on 12 July, that the business had ample liquidity and was not at risk of triggering special administration, quelled fears of Thames' imminent collapse.
 Relief would prove short-lived.
+Less than a month later, Leigh Day, a law firm, announced that it was commencing group litigation proceedings against Thames Water and five other water and sewage companies, claiming that they had systematically underreported pollution incidents, thereby allowing them to overcharge customers.5